First of all: What exactly is profiling?

 The checkbox will appear in the form.
 Now you have enabled the option to receive their data, and can send future personalized offers to that visitor, based on his result and answers from the quiz:

 In this way, the visitors will know what's going on, and they can decide for themselves if they want to receive personalized offers or not.

 For older quizzes, as a website administrator, you might find yourself in a situation in which you have collected data without consent.

-Here, under “Show Report” section, click on the “Quiz Completions” button and choose “Users” field from the drop down list:
+Here, under “Show Report” section, click on the “Quiz Completions” button and choose the “Users” field from the drop-down list:

 Now you will be able to see that a new button appeared on the screen, called "Anonymize Results", which you need to click in order to complete the process of anonymizing the results:

 By anonymizing the results, you will no longer be able to associate answers and results with a certain name or email address.

 Keep in mind that this action applies only to the currently selected quiz.

 Hope you found this article useful.
 However, if you have any further questions, don't hesitate to read more articles available in the knowledge base!